-We adopt YIELD’s understanding of youth engagement, as follows: Processes through which young people realize their rights by influencing and sharing control over AYSRH initiatives and the decisions and resources which affect them.
+TCI adopts YIELD’s conceptualization of youth engagement as processes through which young people realize their rights by influencing and sharing control over AYSRH initiatives and the decisions and resources that affect them.

-Meaningful youth engagement invites young people who are directly affected by programs to design, implement, monitor and evaluate these programs alongside implementers and program managers.
+Meaningful youth engagement invites youth who are directly affected by programs to design, implement, monitor, and evaluate these programs alongside implementers and program managers.
 It means that their input is present throughout the process.
-Youth should serve as partners and leaders (as well as their familiar beneficiary role), and their capacity and assets should be built along the way through meaningful engagement with adults (YIELD, 2018).
-Throughout this toolkit, you will find examples of TCI’s engagement of youth, which include demand generation activities (such as youth dialogue days), advocacy efforts (youth technical working groups), and service delivery.
-Youth serve as important resources in health provider trainings for adolescent and youth-friendly services and as researchers to inform the development of content for digital health interventions.
+Youth should serve as partners and leaders (as well as beneficiaries), and their capacity and assets should be built along the way through meaningful engagement with adults (YIELD, 2018).

 What Are the Benefits?

-- In addition to bringing energy and fresh perspectives into program design and implementation (PSI, 2016), young people can infuse insight into their worldsat any stage of program design, implementation, and evaluation.
-By engaging young people in the decision-making process, we hope that appropriate attention will be given to problems that might otherwise go unnoticed by adults working independently of these key stakeholders (Dasra, 2017).
+- Programs that engage youth authentically will benefit from energy and fresh perspectives into program design and implementation (PSI, 2016).
+By engaging youth in the decision-making process, we anticipate that appropriate attention will be given to problems that might otherwise go unnoticed by adults working independently of these key stakeholders (Dasra, 2017).

-- Young people tend to “speak the same language” as the very population that adolescent / youth programming is trying to target.
-Peer outreach can help to remove barriers to engagement of youth living in urban poverty.
-(Speizer et al., 2013).
-Youth can guide the tailoring of service delivery to meet their needs and take the lead in identifying adolescent and youth friendly service providers.
+- Young people “speak the same language” as the very population that AYSRH programming targets.
+Peer outreach can help remove barriers to engaging youth living in urban poverty (Speizer et al., 2013).
+Youth can guide the tailoring of service delivery to meet their needs and take the lead in identifying and building the capacity of adolescent- and youth-friendly service providers.

-- When young people are engaged in every stage of a project—from design to evaluation—they are exercising their right to participate, which encourages their buy-in to the outcomes of the project as well and provides opportunity for their professional and personal development.
+- When young people are engaged in every stage of a project—from design to evaluation—they are exercising their right to participate, which encourages their buy-in to the outcomes of the project as well while providing opportunities for their professional and personal development.

 ARTICLE 12 | You have the right to give your opinion, and for adults to listen and take it seriously.